 Cost reductions

-While developing a well-researched product or service that performs well is likely to maximize profit, R&D aimed at improving internal processes and technologies can reduce the cost of bringing products and services to market.
+While developing a well-researched product or service that performs well is likely to maximize profits, R&D aimed at improving internal processes and technologies can reduce the cost of bringing products and services to market.

 Funding